 Surf camp is where it’s at

 Witch’s Rock Surf Camp is an all-in-one surf school, surf shop, hotel, restaurant, and brewery located right on Tamarindo Beach.
-Situated on the Pacific Coast, Tamarindo is a stellar surf location with waves perfect for surfers new to the sport, but it also has 12 different breaks so there’s something for every skill level.
+Situated on the Pacific Coast, Tamarindo is one of the best surf spots in the world for surfers new to the sport, but it also has 12 different breaks so there’s something for every skill level.
 It’s just an hour drive from the airport in Liberia, and the camp has its own shuttle that will bring you right to its front door.

 There is a fleet of free board rentals for the surf program that range from short to long, and they’re available for use seven days a week.
 The rentals make it fun to get a feel for shortboard riding after learning the basics on a longboard; or try out a completely different shape — like an egg or hybrid board — to see what’s best for your current skill set.

 What to expect at Witch’s Rock Surf Camp

 After you arrive at Witch’s Rock and get checked into your room, there’s a quick tour of the grounds and a brief orientation before you meet your instructor.
 On both visits my group was small with a 3:1 student to instructor ratio, which was perfect for help, questions, and feedback — especially until you get the rhythm and feel for riding down.
 Every day there’s a two hour lesson, and if you make the Saturday-Saturday rounds, you can count on at least six lessons during your stay, possibly even eight depending on your flight time and the tide schedule.